Excellence in Learning and Teaching Awards

 In order to be eligible, staff should normally have taught at Durham University for at least two years and not have won an award in the five years prior to making the application.
 All staff with a significant teaching role can be nominated, irrespective of whether they are academic or support staff or full-time or part-time.
 Staff of Durham's partner institutions teaching on programmes leading to a Durham award are also eligible.
 Joint nominations of teaching teams will be welcomed, whether they are within the same department or, if appropriate, different ones.

 Nominations can be made by students who have been taught by the staff member in the previous four years and feel that the teaching and associated learning was excellent and by academic colleagues with a knowledge and understanding of the nominee's contribution to raising the profile of learning and teaching.

-All applications must include at least four student nominations.
+All applications must include at least four and at most six student nominations.

 Nominations, including those by students and colleagues, should not exceed 10 sides in total.

 You are asked to comment on you activities in the following 5 areas of activity,